 I like swimming in rivers.
 I did it as a child.
 It was natural to swim and play in my local river when the weather was hot.

-I rediscovered river swimming in 2012, after reading Roger Deakin’s Waterlog (here on Amazon) .
-I am revisiting places where he swam and discovering places others swim.
-Here you can download a list of Places Roger Deakin swam in East Anglia (Word.doc, 1 page)
+I rediscovered river swimming in September 2012, from reading Roger Deakin’s Waterlog (find on Amazon).
+I am revisiting places where he swam and discovering places others swim, and finding new places myself.
+Here you can download a list of Places Roger Deakin swam in East Anglia (Word.doc, 1 page).

-Most are rivers, though I am also exploring lakes and the sea.
+Most are rivers – because I love river swimming, and I am also exploring all different types of lakes and occasionally the sea.
 And I am swimming throughout the year.
 I should really call most of these dips rather than swims as I don’t usually go far.
 I also do swim journeys, series of dips with a theme or in an area, such as my A12 and London and west journeys in 2016 to remember my parents.

 In 2019 I did six months of swim safaris in different parts of East Anglia to celebrate the year I become 60, to meet swimmers and discover new swim spots, and to promote the wonderful and varied outdoor swimming we have in the region.
 Read about the trips in the Swims section.